Division of Natural Sciences and Mathematics

 204. Fundamentals of Modern Physics

-The first part of the course will explain the special theory of relativity: simultaneity, time dilation, length contraction, Lorenz’s transformations, and relativistic dynamics.
+The first part of the course will explain the special theory of relativity: simultaneity, time dilation, length contraction, Lorentz’s transformations, and relativistic dynamics.
 The second part of the course will introduce the fundamental ideas of quantum physics: Planck’s hypothesis, Bohr’s model of the hydrogen atom, wave-particle duality, Schrödinger’s equation, and basic applications of the formalism to atomic and molecular physics.
 Prerequisite: Physics 112 and Mathematics 203, or permission of the instructor.
 (Offered annually: Spring)

 Electric and magnetic fields in vacuum.
 A survey of experiments and theory leading to Maxwell’s equations.
 Topics include: electrostatics, electric currents, magnetic fields, electromagnetic induction, Maxwell’s equations, and electromagnetic waves.
 Prerequisite: Physics 204 and Mathematics 345, or permission of the instructor.